California Matching: When Your Insurer Must Replace All

 The same principle applies to roofing shingles, flooring products, tiles, and any other material where age, weathering, or product discontinuation makes a partial match impossible.
 Insurers sometimes argue they only need to pay for the damaged area, but in states that require a reasonable uniform appearance, the standard is the visual result, not the cause of the mismatch.

-A recurring question within matching disputes is whether the insurer may apply depreciation to the undamageditems that are replaced solely to achieve a reasonably uniform appearance.
+A recurring question within matching disputes is whether the insurer may apply depreciation to the undamaged items that are replaced solely to achieve a reasonably uniform appearance.
 For example, if matching requires replacing an entire roof when only one slope was damaged, can the insurer depreciate the material on the slopes that were not directly hit?
-The better-supported position is that it may not — though policyholders should understand this as a strong, well-grounded argument rather than a rule settled by California appellate decision.
+No published California appellate decision has answered the question.
+But the structure of the regulation gives policyholders a strong argument that the answer is no— and it is an argument insurers rarely see coming.

 How to Argue Matching with Your Insurer